varocketry/guitar-mastery-hub/public/lessons/lesson_038_major_key_integration_practice.md

 ---

-## ðŸŽµ WHY THIS MATTERS: THEORY INTO PRACTICE
+## 🎵 WHY THIS MATTERS: THEORY INTO PRACTICE

 ### The Complete Picture